HappyPorch/Umbraco.Tools/README.md

 These tools are automatically built and deployed to NuGet by Endzone.io's AppVeyor account.

 ##Building the Solution
-We sse Visual Studio 2015 RTM with [Microsoft ASP.NET and Web Tools 2015 (Beta6) – Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48222).
+We use Visual Studio 2015 RTM with [Microsoft ASP.NET and Web Tools 2015 (Beta6) – Visual Studio 2015](http://www.microsoft.com/en-us/download/details.aspx?id=48222).

 ##Tooling